taukhir/smart-order-analytics-reporting/README.md

 - Docker, Jenkins, GitHub Actions, ELK, Prometheus/Grafana
 - AI for log summarization and real-time issue detection
 - TDD with full JUnit coverage

+---

+## 🤝 Contribution Guidelines

+- Each module should be a Gradle subproject under this umbrella repo.
+- Ensure unit tests are written using TDD.
+- Keep Docker setups modular for Kafka, Zookeeper, and services.
+- Use meaningful commit messages and modular PRs.